EphraimCompEng/multiplicity/docs/README.md

 The "run" of a given element determines where adders, run=2, or a combination of CSAs and HAs, run=3, are used.
 Elements can be int or strings, as long as they follow the "run" principle.

+E.g:
+my_pattern's first run is equal to 2, it's second is 3.

 Complex templates require a more rigorous approach.